-But they are much more important for individual people, especially health and social care workers.
-Most areas of the country are offering tests for these workers if they, or a member of their family has symptoms which could suggest COVID-19.
-But they may not be reliable enough to rule out COVID-19 infection.
-This means a health or social care worker could be falsely reassured by a negative test and return to work where they could pass on infection.
+However a false negative on either may mean a social care worker could be falsely reassured and return to work where they could pass on infection.
 Likewise, if a false negative result is obtained from a patient entering a healthcare setting, they may not be segregated from other patients appropriately and this risks transmission of the virus.

 This is why it is very important to thoughtfully consider whether we should trust a negative test result when an ill person's symptoms suggest COVID-19 infection.

 If you have strongly suggestive symptoms of COVID-19, it is safest to follow stay at home guidelines even if your swab test is negative.

 - A positive antibody test means that you are likely to have been infected with COVID-19 at some time.
 It does not necessarily mean that you are immune.

 - Presence of anti-nucleocapsid antibody (with or without anti-spike antibody) is suggestive of previous infection.

 - Presence of anti-spike antibody (in the absence of anti-nucleocapsid antibody) is suggestive of SARS CoV-2 vaccination.

 - A negative antibody test means that your immune system has not produced antibodies, which means it is likely that you have not been infected with COVID-19 previously.